CancerDetect®

 Application “Monitoring during treatment”:

-After treatment, the patient underwent strong regression showing stable disease.
+After treatment, the patient underwent strong regression resulting in stable disease.
 Longitudinal monitoring provides an up-to-date molecular profile of the tumor and detects emerging treatment resistance in time.
 Here, two additional subclones occur besides the primary tumor mutation, forcing the treatment to be adjusted appropriately.

 CancerDetect® Sample Case